Czech Science Foundation: Types of projects

 The topic of all types of project is determined by the applicant (bottom-up principle).
 The duration of projects is 2–3 years and proposals are invited in all disciplines of basic research.

 International activities

 Development and strengthening of international relations is one of the GACR’s long-term priorities.
-Worldwide international cooperation is implemented within the GACR’s membership in the Global Research Council (GRC), at the pan-European level especially within the GACR’s membership in the European Science Foundation (ESF) (until reorganization of the latter) and in Science Europe (SE).
+Worldwide international cooperation is implemented within the GACR’s membership in the Global Research Council (GRC), at the pan-European level especially within the GACR’s membership in Science Europe (SE).
 Based on bilateral agreements GACR closely cooperates with Germany, Austria, Taiwan and South Korea.